6:15am PT by Lesley Goldberg, Aaron Couch

 Shop Class (working title) is a competition series that features teams of inventive students who are tasked with designing, building and testing new contraptions.
 In each episode, a panel of experts will rate their work based on engineering, design and the final test of the build.
 In the last episode, one team will be named Shop Class Champs.
 John Stevens and Spike Feresten of Hangar 56 Media and Richard Rawlings of Production Monkey are producing.
 Premiering in the first year.

 The Imagineering Story chronicles the 65-year-plus history of Walt Disney Imagineering with parallel storylines of the people, the craft and the business.
 Created by Academy Award- and Emmy-nominated director and producer Leslie Iwerks, the series includes exclusive interviews and never-before-seen footage from Disney's parks around the world.
 Produced by Iwerks & Co. and directed by Leslie Iwerks.
 Available at launch.
 Angela Bassett serves as narrator.

-Into the Unknown: Making Frozen 2 is a docuseries that offers a high-access, "raw" look at the making of Frozen 2, the sequel to the 2013 smash, as Disney Animation chief creative officer put it.
+Into the Unknown: Making Frozen 2 is a docuseries that offers a high-access, "raw" look at the making of Frozen 2, the sequel to the 2013 smash, as Disney Animation chief creative officer Jennifer Lee put it.
 The series will offer a look at how artists, animators and the cast bring the sequel to life.
 Available in year one.

-An untitled Pixar series will go behind the scenes at the animation studio's headquarters in Emeryville, Calif.
+An untitled Pixar series will go behind the scenes at the animation studio's headquarters in Emeryville, California.

 The World According to Jeff Goldblum | The National Geographic series, originally developed for its linear channel, will find the Jurassic Park and Thor: Ragnarok star taking a seemingly everyday object and revealing the "astonishing connections, fascinating science and big ideas" behind it.
 It is produced by Nutopia.
 It premiered Nov.
 12, 2019, and has been renewed for a second season.